-To find out how to move, size, and arrange windows, see Chapter 3.
+To find out how to move, size, and arrange windows, see Chapter 3, "Interacting with DECwindows".

 1.2.
 Interacting with DECwindows

 DEC windows is an environment in which all applications look and respond in a similar way.
 This means that you use the same kinds of graphic objects and the same techniques to interact with each application.